HOAIAN2/Instagram-Downloader/README.md

 * Toggle multi select by click on `Photos` and select photos by click on them (or select all by click and hold on `Photos`).
 Then click on `Download` to save zip file.

 * If you scroll on the home page, this app will auto detect the post you wanna download so you don't have to click to comment section to open modal.
-It's not work 100%.
+Thanks to ReactFiber.

 ## Features